Exploring the nature of neutrinos in a dissipative environment: Formalism of neutrino oscillations in matter assuming decoherence

-In this work, we consider ultrarelativistic electron neutrinos ($\nu_e$) and muon neutrinos ($\nu_{\mu}$) in two dimensional Hilbert space.
-In two generation model of neutrinos, the flavor states ($\nu_e$, $\nu_{\mu}$) are related to the mass states ($\nu_1$, $\nu_2$) by a $2 \times 2$ unitary mixing matrix U
+In this work, we consider ultra-relativistic electron neutrinos ($\nu_e$) and muon neutrinos ($\nu_{\mu}$) in two dimensional Hilbert space.
+The flavor states ($\nu_e$, $\nu_{\mu}$) are related to the mass states ($\nu_1$, $\nu_2$) by a $2 \times 2$ unitary mixing matrix